Guyana is one of the most adventurous, raw, and serene countries in South America.

 BOAT TRIP ON THE RUPUNUNI RIVER

 Another unmissable activity to do is taking a boat trip on the Rupununi River.
-It’s such a beautiful experience as you’ll be able to spot wildlife in abundance such as Giant Otters, Jabirus, Bat Falcons, King Vulture, Howler Monkeys, and White-necked Jacobins.
+It’s such a beautiful experience as you’ll be able to spot wildlife in abundances such as Giant Otters, Jabirus, Bat Falcons, King Vulture, Howler Monkeys, and White-necked Jacobins.

 Just like me, you may not have heard of these species before, right?

-Apart from that, the boat will cruise up along the riverbanks so that you’ll get a chance to bird-watch and see some monkeys jumping swinging around the treetops.
+Apart from that, the boat will cruise up along the riverbanks so that you’ll get a chance to bird-watch and see some monkeys jumping and swinging around the treetops.